datafibers/df_data_service/README.md

 ## Todo
 - [x] Add UI from [NG-Admin](https://github.com/marmelab/ng-admin)
 - [ ] Add to generic function to do connector validation before creation
-- [ ] Fetch all installed connectors/plugins
+- [ ] Fetch all installed connectors/plugins in regularly frequency
-- [ ] Need to report connector|job status
+- [x] Need to report connector|job status
-- [ ] Need an initial method to import all available|paused|running connectors from kafka connect
+- [x] Need an initial method to import all available|paused|running connectors from kafka connect